Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 • Controlled baking

 Our pizzas are round and inspired by traditional Roman technique, combining the thin crispness of La Tonda Romana with the open structure associated with Scrocchiarella.
+The goal isn’t to chase labels—it’s to deliver the best possible texture, flavour clarity, and balance.

-👉 Visit us for Roman pizza in Sydney → Visit Us in Surry Hills
+👉 Visit us in Surry Hills

 Frequently Asked Questions